 Products to ease pregnancy pains

-It has been estimated that around 50% of women will experience lower back pain during the pre or post natal period.
-This is quite a staggering statistic – if you have experienced pre or post natal back pain then you are not alone!
-As the center of gravity shifts, postural changes in the body can be a big contributing factor towards increased pain and discomfort.
-It’s also common to experience pain in the hip area, as well as other muscles and joints in the body.
+It has been estimated that around 50% of women will experience lower back pain during the pre or post-natal period.
+This is quite a staggering statistic – if you have experienced pre or post-natal back pain, then you are not alone!
+As the center of gravity shifts, postural changes in the body can significantly contribute to increased pain and discomfort.
+It’s also common to experience pain in the hip area and other muscles and joints in the body.
 Achy tired feet may also be a regular complaint.

-There are a number of ways you can reduce the severity of your pregnancy aches and pains.
+You can reduce the severity of your pregnancy aches and pains in several ways.
 Some ideas include:

-Here are some top ideas for your pregnancy pamper kit if you’re looking to keep aches and pains at bay.
+Here are some top ideas for your pregnancy pamper kit if you want to keep aches and pains at bay.

 Pregnancy support belt

 A maternity support belt can help provide pregnancy back support.
-When it is worn during activities it may help to decrease lower back and pelvic floor pain in pregnant women.
+When worn during activities, it may help decrease lower back and pelvic floor pain in pregnant women.
 Note that it won’t fix the underlying dysfunction.
 However, it can be very useful to allow you to participate in a wider variety of physical activities and activities of daily living.

 Invest in a maternity pillow

 Sleep can be disruptive at various stages during pregnancy.
-As you head closer towards the later stages of pregnancy you may find that it seems impossible to get a decent night’s sleep.
+As you head closer to the later stages of pregnancy, you may find it impossible to get a decent night’s sleep.
 Hip and back pain can cause many women to wake frequently throughout the night and need to change position.
 This is not to mention the regular bathroom breaks that often frequent the night hours during pregnancy!

-A popular choice is the Boppy pregnancy pillow, which is available in a range of different shapes.
+A popular choice is the Boppy pregnancy pillow, which is available in various shapes.

 At-home oil massage

-It’s important that you don’t assume you can add essential oils to your pregnancy massage oil.
+You mustn’t assume you can add essential oils to your pregnancy massage oil.
 Some may be unsafe to use during pregnancy.
-Therefore, any essential oils for pregnancy should be blended by a qualified aromatherapist.
-You also need to understand the instances when massage is best avoided during pregnancy.
+Therefore, a qualified aromatherapist should blend any essential oils for pregnancy.
+You also need to understand when massage is best avoided during pregnancy.

-The best oils to use for massage during pregnancy include base oils such as jojoba, almond, coconut, and olive oil.
-You can add essential oils if desired, under the guidance of a qualified practitioner.
+The best oils for massage during pregnancy include base oils such as jojoba, almond, coconut, and olive oil.
+You can add essential oils, if desired, under the guidance of a qualified practitioner.

-It’s such a simple and cheap product, but its effects can go a long way.
-For muscle aches and pains, and lower back pain, a wheat bag can be a great option for providing some relief.
+It’s a simple and cheap product, but its effects can go a long way.
+For muscle aches and pains, and lower back pain, a heating pad can be an excellent option for relief.

 The Top Prenatal vitamins for your pregnancy pamper kit

-Pregnancy is an important time to consider taking a multi-vitamin, and you should always choose one that is specific to the needs of a pregnant woman.
-Growing a baby is a big deal and the baby will happily take what he or she needs from mom’s supplies!
-This can result in lower than optimal nutrient levels in mom’s body at a time when she really needs it most.
+Pregnancy is an important time to consider taking a multivitamin, and you should always choose one specific to a pregnant woman’s needs.
+Growing a baby is a big deal; the baby will happily take what he or she needs from mom’s supplies!
+This can result in lower-than-optimal nutrient levels in a mom’s body when she needs it most.

-If you have any pregnancy complications or health issues it’s best to check with your primary health care practitioner regarding the best natural prenatal vitamins for your specific needs.
-Similarly, if you’re taking any medication the potential interaction with the medication and any vitamins you choose to take needs to be considered.
+If you have any pregnancy complications or health issues, it’s best to check with your primary healthcare practitioner regarding the best natural prenatal vitamins for your specific needs.
+Similarly, if you’re taking any medication, the potential interaction with the medication and any vitamins you choose to take must be considered.

 There are many options on the market.
 Choose certified organic prenatal vitamins if you can so that you know synthetic chemicals have been avoided.
 If you’re looking for the best organic prenatal vitamins, Garden of Life does a great raw, organic prenatal blend.